paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-323-life-cycle-and-sustainment.md

 **(b) Elements.—** The guidance required by subsection (a) shall, at a minimum—

-(1) be issued in conjunction with the comprehensive guidance on life-cycle management and the development and implementation of product support strategies for major weapon systems required by [section 4324 of this title](./chapter-323-life-cycle-and-sustainment.md#section-4324);
+(1) be issued in accordance with the requirements of [section 118 of this title](./chapter-002-department-of-defense.md#section-118) and in conjunction with the comprehensive guidance on life-cycle management and the development and implementation of product support strategies for major weapon systems required by [section 4324 of this title](./chapter-323-life-cycle-and-sustainment.md#section-4324);

 (2) require the military departments to retain each estimate of operating and support costs that is developed at any time during the life cycle of a major weapon system, together with supporting documentation used to develop the estimate;

-(3) require the military departments to update estimates of operating and support costs periodically throughout the life cycle of a major weapon system, to determine whether preliminary information and assumptions remain relevant and accurate, and identify and record reasons for variances;
+(3) require each Secretary of a military department to update estimates of operating and support costs periodically throughout the life cycle of a major weapon system, and make necessary adjustments to the life-cycle sustainment plan required by [section 4324 of this title](./chapter-323-life-cycle-and-sustainment.md#section-4324) to ensure such major weapon system meets applicable operational readiness requirements and materiel readiness objectives (established in accordance with [section 118(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section118/c&num=0&edition=prelim)) in the most cost-effective manner practicable;

 (4) establish policies and procedures for the collection, organization, maintenance, and availability of standardized data on operating and support costs for major weapon systems in accordance with [section 2222 of this title](./chapter-131-planning-and-coordination.md#section-2222);